pollfish/docs/android/universal.md

 **true Vs false**

+*   **true** -  ignores Pollfish panel behavior from Pollfish Developer Dashboard.
+It always skips showing Pollfish indicator (small red rectangle) and always force open Pollfish panel view to app users.
+This method is usually used when app developers want to incentivize first somehow their users.
 *   **false** - is the standard way of using Pollfish in your apps.
 This option enables controlling behavior (intrusiveness) of Pollfish panel in an app from Pollfish Developer Dashboard.

 ![alt text](https://pollfish.zendesk.com/hc/en-us/article_attachments/202124442/Screen_Shot_2015-10-13_at_11.56.10_AM.png)
 <br/><br/>

-*   **true** -  ignores Pollfish panel behavior from Pollfish Developer Dashboard as described above.
-It always skips showing Pollfish indicator (small red rectangle) and always force open Pollfish panel view to app users.
-This method is usually used when app developers want to incentivize first somehow their users.

 Below you can see an example of setting Pollfish to custom mode with ParamsBuilder object:
 <br/>